Twilight: 2000: Second edition

-In 1990, realizing that the game's background was in danger of becoming obsolete, GDW published Merc 2000, an alternative campaign setting which revolves around mercenaries fighting brushfire wars in a time in which the Twilight War never occurred.
-After Merc 2000 was released, many supplements and articles printed in GDW's Challenge Magazine featured Twilight: 2000 with equipment and background conversions to Merc 2000 or were Merc 2000-only.
+GDW published a second edition of Twilight: 2000 in 1990 following the fall of the Berlin Wall.
+In the same year, trying to move away from the problematic Russian storyline that had been overtaken by real-world events, GDW published Merc 2000, an alternative campaign setting which revolved around mercenaries fighting wars in a timeline in which World War III does not occur.
+After Merc 2000 was released, many supplements and articles printed in GDW's house magazine Challenge featured either articles about Twilight: 2000 that included equipment and background conversions to Merc 2000; or articles about Merc 2000 only.

-In 1991, GDW licensees Paragon developed the Twilight 2000 computer game adaptation (complete with expansion, "the Colonel") depicting a squad of 20 soldiers stranded behind enemy lines in Poland, struggling against the despot Baron Czarny.
+In 1991, licensee Paragon developed the Twilight 2000 computer game adaptation under license (complete with expansion, "the Colonel") depicting a squad of 20 soldiers stranded behind enemy lines in Poland, struggling against the despot Baron Czarny.